 Reminder - you should be prepared to demonstrate your Full Intermediate Workout this week if asked.

 Q. Make a schedule for the next 9 weeks that gets you to the finish line (or close).
 Map out the hours you need according to what you have accomplished and what you might be missing according to your individual requirements.
-Share where you are in the discussion board.
+Share where you are and how you plan to finish.

 Tracking is key to your progress.
 If you hold your calendar and hours due against the material you have learned you may find correlations between the percentage of time you have spent.